Light2288/lightstimulus-static-site-nextjs/ai_prompts/functional_and_behavioural_aspects.md

 As you can see from the project current structure, there is already a seo.tsx file, a sitemap.ts file, a robot.ts file, a siteMetadata.js file, and in the package.json the "next-seo" package is included.
+Keep one global siteMetadata.js with all general info (title, url, author, social, etc.).
+Localized SEO or text portions (like descriptions or hero subtitles) will come from translation JSONs or MDX frontmatter, not from separate metadata files.

 ## ♿ Accessibility Goals